flora515/sarcasm-project-report/README.md

 #### Model Fine-Tuning

-The pretrained RoBERTa (for sequence classification) model served as our base model for fine-tuning it on sarcasm detection.
-In our training parameters, we specified a learning rate of 1e-5, 2 epochs
+The pretrained RoBERTa (for sequence classification) model served as our base model for the fine-tuning on sarcasm detection.
+We enabled Mixed-precision training (using 16-bit fp) to reduce memory consumption and speed up the training time.
+This was crucial for efficiently fine-tuning RoBERTa on the available computational resources.
+We specified a relatively small learning rate of 1e-5 which ensured that the pre-trained weights were adjusted incrementally to adapt to the sarcasm detection task.
+We found two epochs to be sufficient for convergence without significant overfitting on the validation set.
 ...
 - explain choice of parameters
 - measures to ensure validity of the model